Skip to content

 Security Awareness Training Beyond Annual Refreshers

 Publication 4557 requires employee security training but does not specify frequency or format.
 Verizon's 2024 Data Breach Investigations Report found that phishing remains the primary entry point for professional services breaches.
 Running quarterly simulated phishing tests — not just annual training sessions — measurably reduces employee click rates on malicious links over time.
-Our guide on phishing attacks targeting tax professionals covers the specific lures attackers use against CPAs and preparers in the current filing season, including W-2 fraud schemes and software credential harvesting campaigns.
+Our guide on what phishing is and how to recognize it covers the specific lures attackers use against CPAs and preparers, including W-2 fraud schemes and software credential harvesting campaigns.

 Aligning with NIST SP 800-171 for a More Mature Program